php/policies/feature-proposals.rst

  Discussion Phase
 ******************

+In the Discussion Phase, the community may review, discuss, and offer suggestions for improving the RFC, as extensive or minimalist as they see fit.
+However, unrelated discussions that spin off to discuss other, related topics SHOULD be moved to their own email threads to minimize noise.

 Before an RFC may move to the voting phase a cooldown period of 2 weeks (336 hours) MUST have elapsed.
 The cooldown period starts at the time of the initial email of the official RFC discussion thread.